Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 ### Using controllerAs syntax

 The third and the best way to create controller is by using controllerAs syntax.
 Using the first two ways, the controller’s child scope is appended to the root scope and is accessed in the same way as root scope – by using its variable or function names as part of an Angular expressions.
 This way, it can be unclear to which scope the variable belongs to.
 By using controllerAs syntax, we can give each controller’s child scope a name, which can avoid a lot of possible reference issues.
-It is done like this:
+It is done like so:

 ```javascript
 angular.module('tutorial')